Letterkenny: Air

 The nearest airport is City of Derry Airport, which is located about 48 km to the east at Eglinton.
 Donegal Airport (locally known as Carrickfinn Airport) is less than an hour away, located to the west in The Rosses.
 The closest main international airport to Letterkenny is Belfast International Airport (also known as Aldergrove Airport), located at Aldergrove in County Antrim.

-Letterkenny has a small privately operated airfield situated on the outskirts of the town, which is operational; it has both hard and grass runways of 620 metres, hangars available for overnight guests, ICAO EILT.
+Letterkenny has a small privately operated airfield situated on the outskirts of the town, which is operational; it has both hard and grass runways of 620 metres, hangars available for overnight guests, and an ICAO EILT.
 There is also a small private airfield at Finn Valley, approximately 8 miles away.
 It is run and operated by the Finn Valley Flying Club.
 The airstrip is 700 metres of grass; it is mainly for use by ultralights and light aircraft.
-The airfield is home to a number of ultralights, and the flying club run an open weekend each August.
+The airfield is home to several ultralights, and the flying club runs an open weekend each August.
 The airfield is only suitable for small private aircraft and ultralights, with no commercial traffic whatsoever.
 It is approximately 8 miles from the town.